PyChina/weekly/content/Issue/issue-404.md

 - [有效运用 Matplotlib](https://pycoders.com/link/3388/web)
     + CHRIS MOFFITT

-“Now that I have taken the time to learn some of these tools and how to use them with matplotlib, I have started to see matplotlib as an indispensable tool.
-This post will show how I use matplotlib and provide some recommendations for users getting started”
+"Now that I have taken the time to learn some of these tools and how to use them with matplotlib, I have started to see matplotlib as an indispensable tool.
+This post will show how I use matplotlib and provide some recommendations for users getting started"

 - [科学 Python: 用 SciPy 进行优化](https://pycoders.com/link/3387/web)
     + REAL PYTHON

 Learn about the SciPy ecosystem and how it differs from the SciPy library.
-You’ll learn how to install SciPy using Anaconda or pip and see some of its modules.
-Then, you’ll focus on examples that use the clustering and optimization functionality in SciPy.
+You'll learn how to install SciPy using Anaconda or pip and see some of its modules.
+Then, you'll focus on examples that use the clustering and optimization functionality in SciPy.

 (`是也乎:`